 inner kids model

-Inner Kids is a fun, pragmatic approach to sharing mindfulness and meditation with children and caregivers that uses games to bring attention, balance, and compassion to your daily routine.
-Mindful games look simple, but don’t let that fool you — they:
+Inner Kids is a fun, pragmatic approach to sharing mindfulness and meditation with children and caregivers that uses activity-based mindfulness to bring attention, balance, and compassion to your daily routine.
+These mindfulness activities look simple, but don’t let that fool you — they:

 - Teach universal themes that promote a wise and compassionate worldview